jbh-cloud/spotify_sync/README.md

-  -auto                 Runs the downloader in automatic mode -authorize-spotify    Populate OAuth cached creds -sync-liked           Queries Spotify for liked songs and downloads metadata -match-liked          Queries locally saved liked song metadata and attempts
+  -auto                 Runs the downloader in automatic mode -authorize-spotify    Populate OAuth cached creds -sync-liked           Queries Spotify for liked songs and downloads metadata -match-liked          Queries locally saved liked song metadata and attempts to match on Deezer -download-missing     Attempts to download missing songs -manual-scan          Invokes Autoscan API against provided paths -validate-downloaded-files
-                        to match on Deezer -download-missing     Attempts to download missing songs -manual-scan          Invokes Autoscan API against provided paths -playlist-stats       Displays stats associated with Spotify playlists --paths [PATHS [PATHS ...]]
+                        Enumerates processed songs that are marked as downloaded and validates they are there -playlist-stats       Displays stats associated with Spotify playlists --paths [PATHS [PATHS ...]]
                         List of paths to scan